fhumbertodf/dicionario/Textos1.md

 They want him to have an education.
 They want Mark to be successful.
 They want Mark to be happy.*

+How often does Mark pratice?
+How long are the pratices?
+When does Mark play?
+What does Mark want?
+What does Mark's parents want?

 ## 009 - The Easter Egg Hunt.